getspherelabs/meteor-kmp/README.md

 }
 ```

-`State` represents the current state of your application.
-Effects are a way to handle side effects in Meteor.
+`State` represents the current state of your application. `Effects` are a way to handle side effects in Meteor.
 Side effects can include operations such as making network requests, updating a database, displaying UI messages, or triggering external actions.
-A "wish" in Meteor represents an action or an intention to change the state of the application.
+A `Wish` in Meteor represents an action or an intention to change the state of the application.

 ### Create the ViewModel